appium/appium-inspector/docs/session-builder/capability-builder.md

 ![Capability JSON Structure](assets/images/capability-builder/capability-json.png)

-At the top right of the JSON structure, there is an Edit button, which allows configuring the capabilities by directly editing the JSON structure.
+At the top right of the JSON structure, there is an Edit button, which allows adjusting the capabilities by directly editing the JSON structure.
 Toggling this editor mode then shows buttons for discarding any changes, or saving them.
 After saving, any changes will also be reflected in [the capability fields](#capability-fields) on the left side of the Session Builder.